 Let’s start with the positive scenarios first.
 There are certainly good reasons and appropriate situations to choose not to fight.
 Here are a few:

-- You don’t have any evidence to back up your claim and fighting would only be opining on a situation you don’t fully understand.
-You’re satisfied that the justification for the plan is sufficient.
+You don’t have any evidence to back up your claim and fighting would only be opining on a situation you don’t fully understand.
+You’re satisfied that the justification for the plan is sufficient and you zip it.

 - It’s an issue that you genuinely don’t have a big role in.
 You’re comfortable letting those with more at stake make the call.